-The sor (/sɔː/) is a floating, dark-colored stranger with vivid red x-shaped eye markings and numerous nubs in the place of legs.
+The sor (/sɔː/) is a floating, dark-colored stranger with x-shaped eye markings and numerous nubs in the place of legs.
 It is similar to the es in terms of appearance, albeit with a less bulky form.
 Like the es, the sor's body is composed uniformly of an odorless, doughy material, which offers little resistance to being parted by most objects.
 Despite its malleability, this strain possesses incredible regenerative ability, and all wounds tend to close almost instantly, making it nearly invulnerable to outright destruction.
 Even flamethrowers or grenades do little to affect it, and while freezing weather slows it, it does not kill it.

 The sor speaks through a faint but rumbling voice (with most individuals speaking too quietly to be heard without sound-amplifying devices), its tone wavering and stammering, as though having suffered deep trauma.
 Its language is simple and inconsistent1 between individuals, as is its pitch, with 76% of sor tending towards the higher end of this range.